nezbite/extractunitypackage/README.md

 6. You should have the extracted files in a new folder called "output" and the list of files that are corrupted in "missingfiles.txt"

+## Sidenote

+I've removed the original extractor script, you can find it at the original git: https://github.com/gered/extractunitypackage I am in no way associated with the original script, I just did some modifications so that it can extract corrupted files.

 ## Disclaimer